umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Deployments/Structure-Error/index.md

 > **NOTE:** If your project is using Umbraco Courier, please refer to this article instead: [Schema Mismatches with Courier](../../Courier/Structure-Errors-Courier)

 On some occasions, it's possible that you'll encounter collision errors on your Umbraco Cloud environments.
-This means that two `.uda` files are created for the same entity type.
-The `.uda` files contain schema for each of your entity types (e.g Document Types, Templates, Macros, Dictionary Items, Data types).
+This means that two `.uda` files are created for the same entity.
+The `.uda` files contain schema data for each of your entities (e.g Document Types, Templates, Macros, Dictionary Items, Data types).

 Example: